erkearney/Aeryck/README.md

-# Aeryck
+# aeryck
-Code for my website: Aeryck.com
+Code for aeryck.com